 To populate the AWS data viewed in this page, you must configure an integration with at least one AWS account.
-For more information, see Lacework for AWS.
+For more information, see Integrate Lacework with AWS.

-To navigate to the AWS Compliance Reports page, select AWS > Compliance Reports in the Lacework Console.
+Select Compliance > AWS > Reports in the Lacework Console to display the AWS Compliance Reports page.
 The following drop-downs control the output displayed in the compliance report page:

 - Report Date